 No Obligation and transparency 24/7.
 Instantly compare live rates and costs from our network of lenders across the country.
 Real-time accurate rates and closing costs for a variety of loan programs custom to your specific situation.

-According to recent data, the average down payment on a home ranges anywhere from 3.5% to around 20%.
+Recent data indicates the average down payment is about 19% overall, with first-time homebuyers typically putting down roughly 10% and repeat buyers closer to 23%.
 The amount you put down not only depends on how much you can muster up, but the exact type of mortgage you’re applying for.

-FHA loans require far less of a down payment (minimum 3.5%) than conventional loans (at least 20%).
+FHA loans require far less of a down payment (minimum 3.5% with a 580+ credit score, or 10% with a 500-579 credit score) than conventional loans (minimum 3%).
 Borrowers who apply for a VA loan may not even require a down payment at all.

-Mortgage origination software company Ellie Mae puts out its “Origination Insight Report” (OIR) every so often, which keeps tabs on closed loan applications.
+Ellie Mae, a provider of mortgage origination software, periodically publishes its “Origination Insight Report” (OIR), which monitors trends in closed loan applications.
 The information provided by the OIR provides us with some useful insight into different trends in lending, including down payments.

 The OIR also details the average loan-to-value (LTV) ratios for closed mortgages. refers to the loan amount borrowed relative to the value of the home being purchased.
 Lenders use this ratio to assess the lending risk before agreeing to approve a borrower for a mortgage.